jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Introduction/Features.md

 ### Quick Deployment

-Through the Greenplum Console, Greenplum instances can be created in several minutes.
+Through the JDW Console, JDW instances can be created in several minutes.

 ### Flexible Configuration